soni801/tatata/README.md

 actions separated by a semicolon (`;`).
 Valid actions are:

 - `mousemove`: Move the mouse to the specified absolute position
-- `mousepress`: Press and immediately release the specified mouse button:
+- `mousedown`/`mouseup`: Respectively press or release the specified mouse button:
   - `1`: Left click
   - `2`: Right click
   - `3`: Middle click
   - `4`: Back (unavailable on macOS)
   - `5`: Forward (unavailable on macOS)
-- `keypress`: Press and immediately release a key on the keyboard.
+- `keydown`/`keyup`: Respectively press or release a key on the keyboard.
 This can take any of the following:
   - A letter or number found on a standard keyboard
   - A symbol you can type on the base layer of your keyboard, i.e. without holding any modifiers
   - The following function keys: `f1`, `f2`, `f3`, `f4`, `f5`, `f6`, `f7`, `f8`, `f9`, `f10`, `f11`, `f12`, `f13`,